 You must also decide the order of your bench.
-This is also relevant, because players are used in certain order.
-The substitute number one comes in first, if one of your starters doesn’t feature at all.
+This is also relevant because players are used in a certain order.
+The substitute number one comes in first if one of your starters doesn’t feature at all.

 Once the deadline has passed, the actual game begins.
 The players you have chosen get points when they perform in the actual Premier League matches.
 If you have Sergio Aguero in your team, he will get FPL points every time he scores a goal for Manchester City.